cakephp/authentication/docs/en/migration-from-the-authcomponent.md

 - **Authenticators** take the incoming request and try to extract identification credentials from it.
-If credentials are found, they are passed to a collection of identifiers where the user is located.
+If credentials are found, they are passed to an identifier where the user is located.
-  For that reason authenticators take an IdentifierCollection as first constructor argument.
 - **Identifiers** verify identification credentials against a storage system. eg. (ORM tables, LDAP etc) and return identified user data.